AI4Bharat/IndicXlit/README.md

 <!-- Training model from scratch -->
-## Training the model from scratch with the your own dataset
+## Training the model from scratch with your own dataset
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1KM8M2hk6fPAI039bBLtHxxojHzo6oMQ7?usp=sharing)
-Follow the colab notebook to setup the environment, download the dataset and train the IndicXlit model
+Follow the colab notebook to setup the environment, download the dataset and train the IndicXlit model.

 <!-- Finetuning the model on cutom dataset integrate the notebook-->